 REMEMBER: You have a responsibility under Australian WHS Regulations to keep hazardous chemicals stable on the job site and ensure they do not become unstable, decompose, or significantly increase the risk associated with another chemical.

-What Are the Risks Associated with Organic Peroxides?
+What are the Risks Associated with Organic Peroxides?

 Most organic peroxides are on industrial and manufacturing worksites.
 They are utilised for a wide range of applications — often involving fibreglass and resins, reinforced plastics, cosmetics, food manufacturing processes and textiles.